 These 4 introductory dance classes offer a taste of different styles for exploration!
-Each session will be 3 hours (with 30 minutes of breaks throughout) and will include: A Masterclass warm-up, a lesson (on the importance, influence, genre, nuances) of the specific dance piece and an hour and a half of implementing steps and style!
+Each session will be 3 hours (with breaks throughout) and will include: A Masterclass warm-up, a lesson (on the importance, influence, genre, nuances) of the specific dance piece and an hour and a half of implementing steps and style!

 Choose 1 class or choose them all!
 You pick!

 Each class is $35 Or choose all 4 and only pay $100

 Dates - June 24th, 25th and July 8th and 9th

 “I Hope I Get It” - A Chorus Line (Jazz)- Monday June 24 from 12:30 - 3:30

 A Chorus Line is a concept musical with music by Marvin Hamlisch, lyrics by Edward Kleban and a book by James Kirkwood Jr. and Nicholas Dante.
 Centered on seventeen Broadway dancers auditioning for spots on a chorus line, the musical is set on the bare stage of a Broadway theatre during an audition for a musical.
 A Chorus Line provides a glimpse into the personalities of the performers and the choreographer as they describe the events that have shaped their lives and their decisions to become dancers.
 Directed and Choreographed by Michael Bennet, this musical incorporates standard jazz moves of the 1970’s in an iconic theatre masterpiece.

 “Dream Ballet”- Oklahoma (Partnering)- Tuesday June 25 from 12:30 - 3:30